Skip to main content

 Can my child get an IEP without a diagnosis

 Yes.
-You do not need an autism diagnosis to request an IEP.
-A diagnosis helps your case, but the school cannot refuse to consider your request without one.
+You do not need an autism diagnosis — or any formal IPRC identification — to have an IEP developed.
+Ontario.ca states it directly: “An IEP may be developed for a student who has not been identified by an IPRC as exceptional, but the board deems to require a special education program or services.”
+A diagnosis helps your case, but the school board can develop an IEP without one.
 Any child enrolled in an Ontario publicly funded school can be considered.
 No cost.
-You can request this at any time.
+You can request this at any time during the school year.

 Quick check